Qwellstra/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13-A script that changes file ownership
 Task 14-changing file owenrship to everybody else
-Task 15- A script that changes file ownership from individuals to everyone in the group
+Task 15- A script that changes file ownership from individuals to everyone in the group Task 16- A script that changes file ownership if a condition is met Task 17-A script that plays Starwars IV episode in terminal